Burnout Proof Logo

 5. Executive Skills

-There is a whole skillset specific to the discipline of leadership – usually called either leadership competencies or executive skills – and all leaders need them to be proficient.
-A few examples include decision-making under uncertainty and ambiguity, instilling trust, persuasion, accountability, risk tolerance, network building, budget management, etc. Each executive skill is distinct and can absolutely be learned.
+And finally, there is a whole skillset specific to the discipline of leadership, regardless of your functional area of expertise.
+This leadership area is usually called either leadership competencies or executive skills – and all leaders need to be proficient in a majority of them.
+The higher you rise, certain aspects of this skillset become even more important.
+Each executive skill is distinct and can absolutely be learned.

 Essential Leadership Skills as Burnout Prevention